-- For students placing in 200-level or above in French, German, Japanese, or Spanish: one semester of study.
+- For students placing in 200-level or above in French, German, Chinese, or Spanish: one semester of study.

 - Students who have achieved a score of 4 or 5 on the Advanced Placement test have satisfied this requirement.

 - Students who speak, read and write a native language other than English may satisfy this requirement with that language pending approval from the Chair of Modern Languages.

 - Students who present appropriate documentation qualifying them for a foreign language substitution may be allowed to substitute two pre-approved courses to satisfy this requirement.